 The same is true for UM-Flint.
 Here you might have a class in MSB, then get lunch in the UPAV.
 It's a lot to take in, especially when you're still considering big topics like which major is the best for your future.
 But don't worry—none of this is too complicated once you have the meaning behind the jargon.

-This article, while not a comprehensive list, decodes some of the most common terminology you'll hear in college, along with some UM-Flint specific acronyms and slang to help you hit the ground running as a Wolverine this fall.
+This article, while not a comprehensive list, decodes some of the most common terminologies you'll hear in college, along with some specific UM-Flint acronyms and slang to help you hit the ground running as a Wolverine this fall.

 The structure of UM-Flint

 The University of Michigan-Flint is made up of schools and colleges.
-UM-Flint has five of those:
+UM-Flint has six of those:

 - CAS: College of Arts & Sciences